Bibek-debnath/Financial-Loan-Power-bi-Project/README.md

 Filters like Loan Status, Purpose, and Employee Length help users analyze specific data easily.

-📌 Loan Status Analysis

-One of the most important parts of this project is loan status analysis.

-The dashboard shows that the majority of loans are Fully Paid, which means most customers are successfully repaying their loans.
-This is a positive sign for the company.
-A smaller portion of loans is Charged Off, which means customers failed to repay their loans and the company faced losses.
-Some loans are still Current, meaning they are active and repayment is ongoing.

-This analysis helps banks understand how healthy their loan portfolio is.

-📌 Loan Term Analysis

-Loans are generally given for 36 months or 60 months.

-From the dashboard, it is clear that 36-month loans contribute more to total installment payments compared to 60-month loans.
-Short-term loans are usually safer because customers repay them faster, reducing long-term risk.

-This insight helps banks focus more on shorter-term loans to maintain financial stability.

-📌 Monthly Loan Trend Analysis

-The dashboard also shows loan amount by month.

-It is observed that loan amounts gradually increase as the year progresses.
-The highest loan disbursement happens in the later months, especially around November and December.
-This may be due to festivals, year-end expenses, or personal financial needs.

-This trend helps banks plan their funds and prepare for high loan demand during specific months.

-📌 Loan Purpose Analysis

-Different people take loans for different reasons.

-The analysis shows that Debt Consolidation has the highest loan amount.
-This means many customers take loans to combine multiple debts into one.
-Credit card loans and car loans also form a large portion of total loans.

-This information helps banks understand customer needs and design better loan products.

-📌 Customer Income & Risk Analysis

-Customer income plays a very important role in loan repayment.

-From the analysis, customers with higher annual income are more likely to repay loans on time.
-Also, customers whose income is verified or source verified show better repayment behavior compared to non-verified customers.

-This helps banks reduce risk by giving loans to reliable customers.

-📌 Overall Insights
+What is the overall performance of the loan portfolio?
+✅ Key Insight:

+The dashboard shows that the total loan amount is 436 million, out of which a large portion of loans are successfully repaid.
+This indicates that the loan portfolio is financially stable and well managed.

+📘 Explanation:

+A healthy loan portfolio means that most customers are paying their loans on time.
+This reduces losses for the financial institution and increases trust in its lending system.
+A high repayment rate also shows that loan approval policies are effective and customers are financially capable of repayment.

+2️⃣ What is the distribution of loans by loan status?
+✅ Key Insight:

+The donut chart shows that Fully Paid loans account for 80.63% (351M) of the total loan amount.
+Charged-off loans contribute 15.04% (66M), while the remaining portion consists of current loans that are still active.

+📘 Explanation:

+Most loans being fully paid is a positive sign for the company.
+Charged-off loans represent customers who failed to repay, which causes financial loss.
+Since charged-off loans are a smaller portion, it shows that the company has controlled credit risk well.
+Current loans must be monitored closely to ensure timely repayment.

+3️⃣ How do loan terms affect installment amounts?
+✅ Key Insight:

+Loans with a 36-month term contribute 70.37% (8.87M) of total installment payments, while 60-month loans contribute 29.63% (3.74M).

+📘 Explanation:

+Short-term loans require higher monthly payments but are repaid faster.
+This reduces long-term risk for the lender.
+Long-term loans have lower monthly installments but carry higher risk because customers must repay over a longer time period.
+This insight helps banks prefer shorter loan durations.

+4️⃣ How does loan amount change month by month?
+✅ Key Insight:

+The bar chart shows a steady increase in loan amount throughout the year, with the highest loan disbursement in December (54M) and the lowest in January and February (25M).

+📘 Explanation:

+This pattern suggests that customers take more loans towards the end of the year, possibly due to festivals, personal expenses, or year-end financial needs.
+Understanding this trend helps financial institutions plan funds, staff, and marketing activities during high-demand periods.

+5️⃣ What are the most common loan purposes?
+✅ Key Insight:

+Debt consolidation loans have the highest loan amount (232M), followed by credit card loans (59M) and car loans (10M).

+📘 Explanation:

+Many customers take loans to combine multiple debts into one, making repayment easier.
+Credit card loans show short-term borrowing behavior, while car loans indicate asset-based lending.
+This information helps banks design better loan products based on customer needs.

+6️⃣ How does income verification impact loan performance?
+✅ Key Insight:

+Loans with verified or source-verified income show better repayment behavior compared to non-verified income loans.

+📘 Explanation:

+Income verification ensures that customers have a stable income source.
+Verified customers are more reliable and have a lower chance of default.
+This highlights the importance of strict income verification during loan approval.

+7️⃣ What is the relationship between customer income and loan amount?
+✅ Key Insight:

+Customers with higher annual income tend to take larger loan amounts and show better repayment performance.

+📘 Explanation:

+Higher-income customers are financially more stable and can handle higher EMIs.
+This reduces risk for lenders and improves overall loan recovery.

+8️⃣ How does employment length affect loan repayment?
+✅ Key Insight:

+Customers with longer employment history show better loan repayment behavior compared to customers with short or unstable employment.

+📘 Explanation:

+Employment length reflects job stability.
+A stable job provides consistent income, making loan repayment easier.
+This insight helps banks give preference to customers with longer employment history.

+9️⃣ What is the impact of interest rate on loan behavior?
+✅ Key Insight:

+Loans with higher interest rates show a higher probability of being charged off.

+📘 Explanation:

+High interest rates increase monthly installments, making repayment difficult for customers.
+This insight helps banks balance interest rates to reduce default risk while maintaining profitability.

+🔟 What does the dashboard reveal about overall customer risk?
+✅ Key Insight:

+Customers with unverified income, high interest rates, and longer loan terms represent higher credit risk.

+📘 Explanation:

+By combining multiple factors like income, loan term, and interest rate, the dashboard helps identify risky customers early.
+This allows banks to take preventive actions such as stricter approval or higher security.

 From this project, several important conclusions can be drawn: